odtu/EE463/Projects/Homework 1/evaluation.md

 Here are the important points for Project #1

 - You will complete the project in pairs.
 - You are required to create one Github repo in one of the team member's account.
-Then please add me (/ozank), Furkan (/furkankarakaya) and Gökhan (/gkhnckl) as contributors.
+Then please add Furkan T. (/tokgozfurkan), Furkan (/furkankarakaya) as collaborators.
 Each partner is required to contribute to the work.
 - You can use any simulation software you want, but it is advised to use MATLAB Simulink (A tutorial will be organized).
 - At the end of the project, you are required to submit a project report (in PDF) to ODTUClass.
 Both this report and your source files in the GitHub repo will be used for grading.
 - Reports will be checked using Turnitin, and copying will not be tolerated.
 Even if you find a report, so that you can inspire, you are limiting of what you can learn from this course.
 Don't fool yourself, and do your projects with your team member only.
-- Late submissions will be available in a week after the deadline but the homework will be graded over 85 pts. (-15% reduction for late submissions)
+- Late submissions will be available in 3 days after the deadline but the homework will be graded over 85 pts. (-15% reduction for late submissions)

 ## Evaluation